spierala/mini-rx-store/README.md

 The code above sets the global Store Settings.
 `enableLogging` is currently the only available setting.
-Typically you would set the settings when bootstrapping the app and before the store is used.
+Typically, you would set the settings when bootstrapping the app and before the store is used.

 ## Redux Dev Tools:
 ![Redux Dev Tools for MiniRx](.github/images/redux-dev-tools.gif)